soteria-security/365Inspect/README.md

 You have just created the BypassingSafeAttachments Inspector module.
 That's all!

 365*Inspect* will throw a pretty loud and ugly error if something in your module doesn't work or doesn't follow 365*Inspect* conventions, so monitor the command line output.

+## Special Thanks To...
+* [CISSecurity](https://www.cisecurity.org/cis-benchmarks/): For providing the M365 benchmarks to make audit scripts